alertlogic/ehub-collector/README.md

 The `Updater` function is a timer triggered function that runs a deployment sync operation every 12 hours to keep the web application up to date.

-## `EHubActivityLogs` function

-The `EHubActivityLogs` function listens to the `insights-operational-logs` event hub located in the Event Hubs namespace created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
-The `insights-operational-logs` is created automatically by Azure when a subscription [Log Profile is integrated with Event Hub through the Azure Monitor service](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/stream-monitoring-data-event-hubs#azure-subscription-monitoring-data).
-Follow this guide to [Stream the Azure Activity Log to Event Hubs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/activity-logs-stream-event-hubs).
-Collected JSON objects are wrapped into the protocol buffer (protobuf) [structure](https://github.com/alertlogic/al-collector-js/blob/master/proto/common_proto.piqi.proto) and then forwarded to the Alert Logic Ingestion service.

 ## EHubGeneral function

 The `EHubGeneral` function listens to `alertlogic-log`, which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
 The `alertlogicloghub` event hub can be used for integration with logs such as [diagnostic logs](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/diagnostic-logs-stream-event-hubs) or [Azure AD logs](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub).